What is Eyelid Surgery (Eye Lift)?

 Dr. Tadros may suggest the use of a laser or chemical peel to reduce discoloration of the lower eyelids.

 Step 4 – See the optimal results and added benefits

-The results of eyelid surgery will appear gradually as swelling and bruising subside to reveal a smooth, better-defined eyelid and surrounding region, resulting in an overall alert and rejuvenated appearance.
+The results of eyelid surgery will appear gradually as swelling and bruising subside to reveal a smooth, better-defined eyelid and the surrounding region, resulting in an overall alert and rejuvenated appearance.

 Scarless (Transconjunctival) Blepharoplasty

 If eyelid surgery is being performed to remove only fat from the lower eyelid, the best plastic surgeon in South Jersey may make an incision inside the lower lid instead of below the lashes.
 Dissolvable sutures are then used to close the incision.
 Transconjunctival blepharoplasty is a painless, relatively quick technique that removes bags and puffiness for a naturally refreshed look.

 In the lower eyelids, fat is removed with the laser through the back of the eyelid with no cutting of the skin and no visible scar.
 There is often minimal bruising, or the possibility of none at all, resulting in a refreshed look in just a matter of days.
 This can be combined with the “pinch” technique, which removes excess skin, as well as CO2 laser skin resurfacing to eliminate fine wrinkles.